jaimearanaz/Brastlewark/README.md

 This project is based on a set of fundamental technical decisions and principles that guided the development of the app:

 -   **Clean Architecture**: the application is divided into three main layers with strict boundaries and responsibilities — Data, Domain, and Presentation — promoting a clear separation of concerns and long-term maintainability.
--   **MVVM pattern**: views react to state changes, while view models hold state and handle user interactions.
+-   **MVVM Pattern**: views react to state changes, while view models hold state and handle user interactions.
 The app is entirely built with SwiftUI, using the `ObservableObject` protocol and `@Published` properties.
--   **SOLID principles**: a set of key software engineering principles followed throughout the codebase — single responsibility, open/closed principle, protocol-oriented communication, and concise, clear interfaces.
+-   **SOLID Principles**: a set of key software engineering principles followed throughout the codebase — single responsibility, open/closed principle, protocol-oriented communication, and concise, clear interfaces.
--   **Dependency injection**: all components receive their required dependencies fully constructed and ready to use at initialization.
+-   **Dependency Injection**: all components receive their required dependencies fully constructed and ready to use at initialization.
 This improves decoupling, configurability, and testability.
--   **Layer-Specific models**: each layer owns its own data models, tailored specifically to its needs.
+-   **Layer-Specific Models**: each layer owns its own data models, tailored specifically to its needs.
 Mappers are used to translate models between layers, ensuring clarity and separation of concerns.
 -   **Asynchronous handling**: time-consuming tasks are executed in background threads to keep the main UI thread responsive, showing loading states.
 The app uses Swift’s `async/await` and `Task` to manage this effectively.
 -   **Error handling**: errors are caught and handled appropriately, offering recovery or retry options whenever possible.
 Each layer defines its own error types according to its role and purpose.
 -   **Protocols**: Swift’s protocols are extensively used to define clear, focused interfaces.
 This hides implementation details, encourages abstraction, and keeps layers decoupled, modular, and testable.
--   **Unit testing**: individual units of code are tested to ensure correctness and prevent regressions, supporting safe refactors and the evolution of features without breaking existing behavior.
+-   **Unit Testing**: individual units of code are tested to ensure correctness and prevent regressions, supporting safe refactors and the evolution of features without breaking existing behavior.

 ## Layer separation 📦